brianrobles204/observable_locator/README.md

 ### Error handling

-For future and stream valuse, if the `pendingValue` is `null` but the value's type is a non-null, then calling `observe()` will throw if the underlying stream / future hasn't emitted a value yet.
+For future and stream values, an optional `pendingValue` can be provided.
+If `pendingValue` is `null` (the default) but the value's type is a non-null, then calling `observe()` will throw if the underlying stream / future hasn't emitted a value yet.

 Additionally, if any errors are throws in the binder callback function for a type `T`, then that error is bubbled up and calling `observe<T>()` will also